 "At General Assembly, we encourage learning by doing.
 In our part- and full-time UX design courses, we introduce affinity mapping as a way to organize and synthesize initial research from user interviews.
 Students then use affinity mapping techniques to find patterns and key observations to guide the rest of their process.
 As the course continues and research gets deeper, affinity maps become even more important as a way to keep track of data.
 By establishing the practice early on, students have a solid foundation in this skill and can move confidently forward."

-Similar to affinity mapping, card sorting is a research method that helps you understand users’ expectations and how they categorize your content.
-Once participants organize a set of topics on cards into categories, you’re able to better build a more effective and intuitive digital experience.
+Similar to affinity mapping, card sorting is a research method that helps you understand users’ expectations and how they categorise your content.
+Once participants organise a set of topics on cards into categories, you’re able to better build a more effective and intuitive digital experience.